alipzsh/knowledge-base/command_Injection.md

 use `%0A` which will be interpreted as newline. [[pwn.college_web_security#CMDi 6]]

 sometimes, you might need to add space after the injected code. [[natas#natas 29]]

+also `%00` is useful in these situations. `%00` is the URL-encoded rpresentation of the null byte.